Eva Pascoe: Topshop

 In 1999, she was invited by then CEO of Arcadia Group to set up an e-commerce team for the Topshop fashion brand.
 Her team developed the first e-commerce websites for fashion in UK and expanded online presence to all Arcadia brands.
 Pascoe became managing director of the venture Zoom which included not only building online shopping for Arcadia brands but also delivered news from Associated Newspapers.

 Cybersalon

 Pascoe co-founded the thinktank Cybersalon in 1997 and is their chair.
 Cybersalon is a not for profit organisation focusing on current affairs and the effect of digital revolution upon society, business, and culture.

 Future High Street

 In 2013, Pascoe was invited to join Bill Grimsey in the High Street Report, a group of experts who correctly forecast the imminent changes to the High Street, predicting move to online to eliminate need for High Street stores in UK.

 The report was presented to a House of Commons Committee in September 2013.

+Royal Society of Arts

+Eva Pascoe was elected to the RSA Trustee Board as Fellowship Council Representative in January 2024, having previously served as a London Councillor on the RSA Fellowship Council since 2022.
+She has focused on improving engagement opportunities for Fellows and Young Fellows, contributed to the judging of the Catalyst Awards, and supported social enterprise initiatives within the Fellowship.
+With a background in technology, Pascoe has helped develop design challenge workshops with SOAS and UCL, initiated publishing projects with King’s College London on artificial intelligence, policing, and climate change, and organised the RSA’s first hybrid art exhibition combining a virtual reality gallery with a physical show at RSA House.